syncfusion-content/blazor-docs/blazor/maps/data-labels.md

 The following properties and classes are available in the `MapsDataLabelSettings` to customize the data label of the Maps component.

-* [MapsLayerDataLabelBorder](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLayerDataLabelBorder.html) - To customize the color and width for the border of the data labels in Maps.
+* [MapsLayerDataLabelBorder](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLayerDataLabelBorder.html) - To customize the color, width and opacity for the border of the data labels in Maps.
 * [Fill](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsDataLabelSettings.html#Syncfusion_Blazor_Maps_MapsDataLabelSettings_Fill) - To apply the color of the data labels in Maps.
 * [Opacity](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsDataLabelSettings.html#Syncfusion_Blazor_Maps_MapsDataLabelSettings_Opacity) - To customize the transparency of the data labels in Maps.
 * [MapsLayerDataLabelTextStyle](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLayerDataLabelTextStyle.html) - To customize the text style of the data labels in Maps.